 - 4 tsp. hot smoked paprika

 - 2 tsp. sea salt

 - 1/2 tsp. cayenne

 - Put the coriander, cumin and caraway seeds in a small cast iron skillet over medium heat.
 Let the seeds toast, mixing them gently so as not to burn.
 Cook for several minutes or until you get the distinct aroma of the spices.

 - Put the toasted seeds in a small coffee grinder (dedicated to only grinding spices).
 Pulse into a fine dust mixture.

-- In a small bowl, combine the paprika, salt, garlic powder and cayenne.
+- In a small bowl, combine the paprika, salt, garlic powder, oregano, mint, cayenne and dried parsley.
 Add the toasted seed mixture and blend.
 Store in an air tight glass container.